Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/arch/menu.rst.txt

 Score Page
 ----------

-The score page inherit score data from previous gameplay session.
+The score page inherits score data from previous gameplay session.
 We first create a ``GameSession`` class to declare the static variables we are going to show in the score page:

 .. code-block:: C#